oskarbraten/light-cm/README.md

  * `event` : \<[ContextMenuEvent](https://developer.mozilla.org/en-US/docs/Web/Events/contextmenu)\>
  * `clickEvent` : \<[ClickEvent](https://developer.mozilla.org/en/docs/Web/Events/click)\>

-`event` is the event fired by the opening of a contextmenu & `clickEvent` is the event fired when a button in the contextmenu is clicked.
+`event` is the contextmenu event.
+`clickEvent` is the event from when you click a button in the contextmenu.

 ### data
 The `data` parameter is a single-depth object.
-The `data` object can contain any string or function that returns a string.
-These strings are then rendered to the items.
+The `data` object can contain any string, or function that returns a string.
+These strings are then rendered in the context menu.

 #### Example
 ```js